Vivify-Ideas/vue-draggable/README.md

 #### Reactivity handling and renderless component

 There is available `VueDraggableGroup` component so you don't need to write your own model manipulation logic.
 However, usage of this component is optional.
+Use only with Vue v2.6+

 ```html
 <div v-drag-and-drop:options="options">